 How to tell if a worker qualifies for independent contractor status:

-Just as the "20 factors" on the next page indicate employee status, the following traits are indicators of independent contractor status.
-A worker may be an independent contractor if he or she:
+Just as the “20 factors” on the next page indicate employee status, the following traits are indicators of independent contractor status.
+A worker may be an independent contractor if they:

 - Is permitted to employ assistants.

 - Sets the order or sequence of work.

 - Works for other employers.

 - Is paid by the job or by the contract completed.